Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling: Preliminaries

 \subsection{Parametric Expensive Multi-Objective Optimization}

 In many real-world scenarios, EMOPs must be solved repeatedly under varying environmental~\cite{moo-gamut} or operational conditions~\cite{moo-qd}.
-For example, 3D model design considers optimizing geometric features to maintain the structural performance under varying external physical constraints~\cite{moo-loading}.
 These variations can be represented using continuous \emph{task parameters} $\boldsymbol{\theta} \in \Theta \subseteq \mathbb{R}^V$, which defines a family of different EMOPs over the same decision space.
 This leads to the formulation of a parametric expensive multi-objective optimization problem (P-EMOP):